PM Khan Defers Trade With India Decision Over Kashmir

 PM Khan’s government has been battling rising prices –particularly in commodities, in recent months, and the opening of trade with the eastern neighbor was seen likely to help ease the pressure on some of the basic ones such as wheat, sugar, etc.

-Sources (on condition of anonymity) blame it on “price manipulation by mafias”, and point out to the latest Commission reports on wheat, petroelum and sugar.
+Sources (on condition of anonymity) blame it on “price manipulation by mafias”, and point out to the latest Commission reports on wheat, petroleum and sugar.

 “Pakistan has a dysfunctional price control and regulatory affairs administration bottom up,” says a professional who has been studying the matter.
 “There’s a nexus,” he claims.